liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/index.md

 !!! note

     If you are looking to build Liquibase **_into_** something rather than building **_onto_** Liquibase, see [the integrations documentation](../integrations-overview/index.md)

-## What extensions are there?

-You can find a list of available extensions in the [Extension Directory](../directory/index.md).

 ## How to build extensions?